 - Keep spare batteries for optics and lights.

-- Practice, Practice, Practice.
+- Get formal training, and Practice, Practice, Practice.